Writing is a great workout

 2) You write based on specific needs and goals

-Keeping the client in mind is a correct marketing approach.
+Keeping the client in mind is the correct marketing approach.
 Having a strong focus on the goals is efficient.
 However, it is not necessarily strategic or practical.
 If you want to innovate and create something new, it is good to look at the white paper as the tatami in your dojo (martial art gym).
-Few times a week you challenge yourself in front of the blank paper.
-You exercise over and over, until you find your voice, your style, your new inspiration.
-Only after, you polish your approach, you share your voice and you test it with colleagues, partners and the market.
+A few times a week, you challenge yourself in front of the blank paper.
+You exercise over and over until you find your voice, your style, and your new inspiration.
+After you polish your approach, you share your voice and test it with colleagues, partners and the market.

-As an entrepreneur, don’t limit your creativity: make spaces for it.
+Don’t limit your creativity: make space for it.
 Be open to serendipity.
 You will discover new opportunities.
-It helps me to think about David Perell statement and drawing: “keep reading to collect the dots, but keep writing to connect them”.
+It helps me to think about David Perell‘s statement and drawing (below): “keep reading to collect the dots, but keep writing to connect them”.